 In early 2021, the society honored the late Theodore C. Delaney, Professor of History & Africana Studies at Washington & Lee University by adding his name to the award.
 An alumnus of Washington & Lee (1985), Delaney completed his PhD at The College of William & Mary in 1995 and returned thereafter to his undergraduate alma mater full time where he remained until his retirement in 2020.
 Widely noted for his passion for justice and inclusion in both his teaching and scholarship, Delaney taught courses on colonial North America, comparative slavery in the Western Hemisphere, African American history, civil rights, and gay and lesbian history, while his scholarship focused on the untold histories of African Americans in Virginia, including especially important work on John Chavis as well as recorded oral histories of western Virginians directly involved in the battle over school desegregation 15 years after the Brown v.
 Board of Education Supreme Court ruling.
 As longtime and dedicated member of the St. George Tucker Society, Delaney proved equally passionate in his commitment to providing professional mentorship for graduate students and early career scholars.

 The M.E.
 Bradford & T.C.
 Delaney Prize recognizes the best dissertation focused on the South, any time period and any discipline.
 The prize includes a $1,000 award and the opportunity to discuss the project at the Society’s annual meeting.
-Attendance at the 2021 virtual meeting July 30-31 is mandatory for receipt of the prize.
+Attendance at the 2022 annual meeting in Savannah, GA in late July is mandatory for receipt of the prize.

 Bradford-Delaney Dissertation Committee Chair